httpwg/http-extensions/draft-ietf-httpbis-priority.md

 An origin can use the Priority response header field to indicate its view on how an HTTP response should be prioritized.
-An intermediary that forwards an HTTP response can use the parameters found in the Priority response header field, in combination with the client Priority request header field, as input to its prioritization process.
+An intermediary that forwards an HTTP response can use the priority parameters found in the Priority response header field, in combination with the client Priority request header field, as input to its prioritization process.
 No guidance is provided for merging priorities, this is left as an implementation decision.

 Absence of a priority parameter in an HTTP response indicates the server's disinterest in changing the client-provided value.
 This is different from the